albert-projects/home-lab/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-1-Installing-Active-Directory/Installing-Active-Directory.md

 <p>Next, right click on the server name and select Properties.
 Select the Forwarders tab and add one or more external DNS servers.
 In this example Cloudflare and Google’s public DNS servers are used, but its possible to use others such as your ISP.</p>
 <p><img src="https://github.com/albert-projects/homelab/blob/58cf4a1dc824ea2e9a49bf57549bf656d92bf983/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-1-Installing-Active-Directory/CreatingaCo24.png" alt=""></p>
 <p>Verify that DNS is now working by attempting to resolve an external domain such as <a href="http://google.com">google.com</a>, this can be done by issuing the command: nslookup <a href="http://google.com">google.com</a> or ping <a href="http://google.com">google.com</a> from a command prompt.</p>
-<p>That’s it for this post,  <a href="">in the next part we will be installing the Management Server LABADM01</a>, joining it to the domain and installing our management tools so that we can use LABADM01 to administer the other servers in our domain.</p>
+<p>That’s it for this post,  <a href="https://github.com/albert-projects/home-lab/blob/f2fb331f8a77373e8e5ed5e4cbe77318c04fcf45/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-2-Installing-A-Management-Server/Installing-A-Management-Server.md">in the next part we will be installing the Management Server LABADM01</a>, joining it to the domain and installing our management tools so that we can use LABADM01 to administer the other servers in our domain.</p>